kul-sudo/eportal/README.md

 - <kbd>left mouse button</kbd>: toggle the [zoom](#zoom) mode
 - <kbd>1</kbd>: toggle showing the info
 - <kbd>2</kbd>: toggle showing the info about the current evolution
+- <kbd>3</kbd>: update the settings from the config if there have been changes
 - <kbd>space</kbd>: toggle drawing

 ## Configuration